Heavy quark polarization anisotropy as a novel probe of fireball geometry: Fireball geometry and path length

 where $R_0$ is the mean radius, $a_n$ are the boundary anisotropies and $\Phi_n$ are the symmetry-plane angles, which are commonly approximated by the corresponding event-plane angles $\Psi_n$.

-For straight-line propagation from production points distributed uniformly (or with any smooth weight) inside the medium, the ensemble-averaged path length for particles emitted at azimuthal angle $\phi$ scales with the effective transverse extent of the medium along that direction.
-For convex geometries, as considered in Eq.~\eqref{eq:Rphi_app}, this implies $\langle L(\phi)\rangle \propto R(\phi)$, as follows from mean chord-length arguments in transport theory~\cite{Santalo_2004}.
-Employing the parametrization of the boundary in Eq.~\eqref{eq:Rphi_app}, the average path length can therefore be written as
+For straight-line propagation from production points distributed uniformly inside the medium, the ensemble-averaged path length for particles emitted at azimuthal angle $\phi$ scales with the effective transverse extent of the medium along that direction, i.e. $\langle L(\phi)\rangle\propto R(\varphi)$.
+For convex geometries with weak anisotropies, as considered in Eq.~\eqref{eq:Rphi_app}, this implies